 We deliver client and family-centered care by valuing our relationship with the community, working to eliminate health disparities by promoting self-care and shared decision-making, and providing support to clients and families navigating complex social and healthcare contexts.
-We are advanced practice nurses, nurses, social workers, psychologists, nutritionists, and case managers who provide healthcare, coordinated medical case management services, community outreach, and education for the clients and families we serve.
+We are advanced practice nurses, nurses, social workers, a registered dietician, and case managers who provide healthcare, coordinated medical case management services, community outreach, and education for the clients and families we serve.
 Continuous quality improvement is emphasized in all that we do.

 The FXB Clinical Practice provides:

 - Community-based, family centered, comprehensive, and coordinated health care HIV testing and care to infants and children who are HIV-exposed

 - Family centered HIV primary medical care and social services to infants, children, adolescents, young adults and adults, particularly women, with HIV infection

 - HIV care to Lesbian, Gay, Bisexual and Transgender populations.

 - Medical Case management services